kraftpunk97/LLMs-with-SageMaker/README.md

 # LLMs with SageMaker

-In this project, we will deploy Llama-2 on Sagemaker and perform prompt engineering for an AI Vacation Manager
+In this project, we will deploy Llama-2 on AWS Sagemaker and perform prompt engineering for an AI Vacation Manager

 ## MLOps on Sagemaker to deploy Llama-2